-Lazy people are generally tabooed for being unproductive.
-They consume a lot of time in getting tasks done and level-up, even with just-productive people.
+Lazy people are generally called out for being unproductive.
+They consume a lot of time in getting tasks done and level up, even with just-productive people.

-However, on the flipside, they tend to be more efficient as well.
+On the flip side, they tend to be more efficient as well.

-- Before you plan your day, list down six things that you like to get done the next day
+- Before planning your day, list down six things you’d like to get done the next day.

-- Set all these six things with respect to priority
+- Set all these six things according to priority

 - Include Predictable Outcomes with Activities